aryan331277/butterfly_moe/README.md

 - Experiments are conducted at small scale (4-layer, d=512, single Tesla T4 GPU) as a proof of concept; production-scale validation (64–128 experts) is future work.
 - On-device energy/latency profiling is based on a theoretical roofline model, not physical edge-hardware measurement.
-- Code release is planned upon acceptance, not yet available.